Skip to main content

 1. Keep a steady sleep schedule.
 Going to bed and waking up at the same time each day helps support your body's natural sleep rhythms.

 2. Make sure you have the right mattress.
-You spend a lot of time in bed—so your mattress should be comfortable.
-Choosing the right kind can make all the difference in the quality and duration of your sleep.
+You spend a lot of time in bed—so choosing the best mattress for you can make all the difference in the quality and duration of your sleep.
 Adjustable beds, for example, can help you achieve the ideal sleep position and relieve pain that's causing sleep disruptions.
 Some even have anti-snore features.

 3. Avoid heavy meals right before bed.
 Indigestion from a big meal can make it hard to fall asleep, so keep evening meals and snacks light.
 It's also a good idea to avoid caffeine, nicotine, and alcohol too close to bedtime--since they can all interfere with sleep.